DESIGN AND CONTROL OF LOGISTIC SYSTEMS

 - slides of the lessons uploaded on the Elly portal

 The course consists of 6 CFUs, which are addressed mainly through face-to-face lessons and exercises.
-To be consistent with the test, the exercises are carried out in Microsoft Excel and may be carried out in the laboratory.
+The exercises are solved using Microsoft Excel and may be carried out in the laboratory.
 The frontal lessons are held in the classroom.
 During the course students are offered the opportunity to deal with some company case studies on specific subjects to be taught, through the intervention of external experts (seminars).

 The teacher provides students with the teaching material using the Elly platform, to which the students are invited to subscribe before the beginning of the lessons.
 The teaching material made available consists of pdf slides divided into the different chapters dealt with during the course.
 The teacher updates the material yearly, therefore that material may not be available in its entirety at the beginning of the course.
 However, the teacher will try to make available the material relating to a chapter of the course before the beginning of the chapter itself.
 The teacher also provides as teaching material the resolution of the exercises carried out in class, on Microsoft Excel files.